-The NWG (formerly National Working Group For Sexually Exploited Children and Young People) is a charitable organisation formed as a UK network of over 14 500 practitioners who disseminate our information down through their services, to professionals working on the issue of child sexual exploitation (CSE) and trafficking within the UK.
+The NWG Exploitation Network (formerly National Working Group For Sexually Exploited Children and Young People) is a charitable organisation formed as a UK network of over 14 500 practitioners who disseminate our information down through their services, to professionals working on the issue of child exploitation (CE) and trafficking within the UK.
 Our network covers voluntary and statutory services and private companies working in this field.
 We offer support, advice and raise the profile, provide updates, training, share national developments, influence the development of national and local policy informed by practice.
 We have developed our youth advisory board to enable young peoples’ voices to be heard through the work that we do.

 Our team is made up of specialists with a range of skills and are there to offer support and expertise to the network, we will proactively engage with Local Safeguarding Children’s Boards (LSCB’s) and their partner agencies, media, researchers and policy writers promoting child sexual exploitation, training, prevention work, disruption, prosecution and therapeutic care for victims and survivors by sharing effective practice, developing according to need, and actively seeking effective practice from other countries tackling sexual exploitation and trafficking within the UK.

 Its challenging work and we have learnt that networking professionals together is one of the answers to enable us all to improve our responses, what does and doesn’t work well and to access support in difficult times.
 Remember this is your network and the more you add to it the more you all increase the value of the support all our members get.

-The NWG is the only child sexual exploitation network working across voluntary/statutory agencies tackling child sexual exploitation, with links across Europe, South East Asia, Africa, Canada and USA exchanging knowledge, understanding and dedicated to seeking ways to find alternative solutions.
+The NWG Exploitation Network is the only child sexual exploitation network working across voluntary/statutory agencies tackling child sexual exploitation, with links across Europe, South East Asia, Africa, Canada and USA exchanging knowledge, understanding and dedicated to seeking ways to find alternative solutions.